 But dealing with overwhelm on a near-daily basis has also forced me to dig down deep and understand what it is, why it happens, and how I can minimize its effects on my life and my family.
 And what I have learned has been life-changing.

 Recognize the Problem

 You know what problem I am referring to.
-The one that leaves us feeling guilty after the kids are asleep in their beds, with their peaceful, angelic faces that only a moment ago were whiny, tired and pushing us to our max.
+The one that leaves us feeling guilty after the kids are asleep in their beds, with their peaceful, angelic faces that only a moment ago were whiny, tired, and pushing us to our max.
 The same problem that raises our blood pressure every time we try to get out the door with kids in tow.
-The one that makes us lose our mind.
+The one that makes us lose our minds.

 We all seem to experience it at some point in our lives, whether we parent little people or not.
 The dreaded word: overwhelm.

 Admitting to ourselves that we are dealing with this problem is surprisingly hard to do.
 In this day and age, we have adopted the mentality that we are supposed to have it all together and any show of weakness is unforgivable.
 But that thinking has only hurt us.